-Nearly 9,000 individuals face homelessness in San Diego County on any given night and 50 percent are without shelter of any kind.
-In response to the critical community need, YWCA serves this vulnerable population through interim shelter, transitional housing, and supportive services.
+More than 9,100 individuals face homelessness in San Diego County on any given night and 62 percent go without shelter of any kind.
+In response to the critical community need, YWCA serves this vulnerable population through interim, transitional, and permanent housing, along with supportive services.

-Cortez Hill Family Center provides interim housing and family services for low-income, single-parent or dual-parent families with children.
-In the 90-day program, clients focus on stabilizing their family unit, increasing their income, and securing stable housing.
+Cortez Hill Family Center provides interim housing and family services, up to 90 days, for low-income parents with children.
+Clients focus on stabilizing their family unit, increasing income, and securing permanent housing.

-Our new Rapid Re-Housing program serves individuals and families in our domestic violence and homeless emergency shelters, as well as limited clients from the community.
-This new program offers temporary assistance with rent and security deposits, individualized case management, housing support, and other family services to enable our clients to quickly return to and maintain permanent housing.
+Our Rapid Re-Housing program serves individuals and families in our domestic violence and homeless emergency shelters, as well as limited clients from the community.
+The program offers temporary assistance with rent and security deposits, case management, housing support, and other family services to allow clients to quickly return to and maintain permanent housing.